 – On Cloudswift –

-On Cloudswift is On’s most supportive neutral running shoe.
+On Cloudswift is On’s most supportive, neutral running shoe.
 It offers a relatively firmer ride, which is perfect for those who struggle to maintain balance when running on super soft midsoles.
 It will make you feel the road and feel more connected with the surfaces you’re running on.
 And it has an added support band on the upper that provides a customized fit and helps lock the entire midfoot down as you run.

 On Cloudswift has a wider construction that can fit a wider foot.
-It has a durable and stable Helion midsole cushioning, designed to absorb heavy impact.
+It has a durable Helion midsole cushioning, designed to absorb heavy impact.
 It has a rocker outsole that glides with the foot for a smooth transition.
 And Cloud elements on the outsole that help reduce muscle fatigue and lower heart rate.

 Best Shoe Inserts for Supination